dmerejkowsky/blog/content/post/2017-03-25-cmake-visual-studio-and-the-command-line.md

 dependencies only once for all the platforms.

-Also, we were using Jenkins to do continuous integration, so we had to write build scripts that would run on the nodes.
+Also, we were using Jenkins to do continuous integration, so we had to write build scripts that would run on the nodes as soon as any developer would make a merge request.

 On Linux and macOS, the default generator is "Unix Makefiles", so the code was straightforward.
 We used bash and thus the code looked like this: